What is the Fourier Transform of a Spatial Point Process?: Linear Smoothing

-which we refer to as the rotationally averaged periodogram. \cite{mugglestone1996practical} call a version of it the $R$-spectrum.
+which we refer to as the ``rotationally averaged periodogram''. \cite{mugglestone1996practical} call a version of this function the $R$-spectrum.
 Alternatively, one could average also over the magnitudes to arrive at a summary function in direction.
-In 2D the convenient argument would be the polar angle; \cite{mugglestone1996practical} call this version the $\theta$-spectrum.
+In 2D the convenient argument would be the polar angle; \cite{mugglestone1996practical} call this version the $\theta$-spectrum and use it to study anisotropy.

-Basically both the multi-tapering and the local averaging smooth any direct spectral estimate (or bilinear estimator).
-Both of them have a smoothing parameter, namely the number of tapers $P$ or the smoothing matrix bandwidth $\bm{\Omega}$.
-Let us determine how we select them, and discuss how this might be done in theory as well as practice.
-We shall focus on 2D as this is the best explored dimensionality after 1D.